yuchen-sh/News/index.md

 ## <span id="j2"><font color='darkblue' face="Georgia">RECENT NEWS</font></span>
+### May, 2023
+* Glad to serve as Associate Editor of IEEE Transactions on Green Communications and Networking, and please feel free to submit your work [here](https://www.comsoc.org/publications/journals/ieee-tgcn)

+### Apr., 2023
+* Congrats on the paper "E-App: Adaptive mmWave Access Point Planning with Environmental Awareness in Wireless LANs" got accepted in IEEE International Conference on Computer Communications and Networks (IC3N), 2023.
+See you at Hawaii!

+* Congrats on the paper "IVSign: Interpretable Vulnerability Signature via Code Embedding and Static Analysis" got accepted in IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) Workshop on Data-Centric Dependability and Security, 2023.

 ### Jan., 2023
 * I hold a courtesy appointment in the Department of Electrical and Computer Engineering (ECE) at NC State.